 Stay at home if you are unwell

 It is important that you stay at home and avoid contact with other people if you have symptoms of COVID-19.
-If you have COVID-19, you can infect other people from 2 days before your symptoms start, and for up to 10 days after.
 You can pass on the infection to others, even if you have mild symptoms or no symptoms at all.

 There is additional guidance for people who have been informed by Manx Care that they are at highest risk of becoming severely unwell and who might be eligible for new COVID-19 treatments.